Photo of Matcha Drink on a Wooden Tray

 Ginger (Zingiber officinale)

-– Mechanism and Benefits: Ginger has been shown to boost calorie burning and regulate appetite, supporting gradual weight loss.
+– Mechanism and Benefits: Ginger boosts calorie burning and regulates appetite, supporting gradual weight loss.

 – Supporting Study: Mansour, M. S., et al. (2018).
 “Ginger: An Anti-Obesity Agent.”
 Critical Reviews in Food Science and Nutrition, 59(15), 1-12.